etnami/iclr-review-citation-analysis/README.md

 1. Requires a Spark environment (this was run on Databricks) with `pyspark.ml` available.
 2. Two source files are expected at Databricks Volume paths (`iclr26v1.parquet` and `openalex.json`, referenced near the top of the notebook) that aren't included in this repo; see Data, below.
-3. The notebook is not divided into strict Q1-Q6 blocks only, each question also has an "EXTENSION" cell that goes beyond the base question (a model, a clustering exercise, a deeper breakdown), plus a handful of sense-check and manual-verification cells at the end that cross-check the headline numbers.
+3. The notebook follows Q1-Q6, and each question also has an 'EXTENSION' cell that goes further.

 ## Data